s-xiang/git-meta/doc/architecture.md

 ## Refs

 This section describes how refs are managed in a mono-repo.
-First we briefly explain high-level branching and tagging strategy.
+First, we briefly explain our high-level branching and tagging strategy.
 Then, we define synthetic-meta-refs and discuss how they fit into git-meta workflows.
 Finally, we present two variations on synthetic-meta-refs to help illustrate how the concept evolved; one of these variations, *mega-refs*, may prove necessary for